Fiserv/unified-merchant-master/docs/specification/merchant/merchant.md

 |WELLS_FARGO | Clearing Entity for Wells Fargo|
 |GMA_INST | Clearing Entity for GMA (Institution)|

 * Available values are only applicable for GMA.
-It can only take 3 bytes.
+It can only take 3 bytes for North platform.

 <!-- type: tab -->